avdpunks/avdpunks.github.io/_posts/2023-01-05-AVDxQuickStartGuide.md

 ## Introduction

-We all love one-pagers to see all features directly on one page and that was the idea for Azure Virtual Desktop - Quick Start Guide.
+We all love one-pagers to see all features directly on one page and that was the idea for the Remote Desktop client for Windows - Quick Start Guide.

-We visualized the options and features of the AVD client on two one-pagers.
+We visualized the options and features of the Remote Desktop client / Azure Virtual Desktop client on two one-pagers.

-Feel free to use and share the AVD Quick Start Guide, and if you miss something, feel free to give us your feedback.
+Feel free to use and share this Quick Start Guide, and if you miss something, feel free to give us your feedback.

 ## Quick Start Guide